-Of course, eliminating legacy preferences by itself would not guarantee that admissions officials would discontinue favoritism of every other kind for the very wealthy.
-The top 1 percent of gift givers contributes 70 percent of alumni contributions, and the children of those individuals might continue to receive a nod based on wealth rather than legacy status.53 But, eliminating legacy preferences and limiting favoritism to extremely large donors (whether or not they were alumni) would be an important step in the direction of fairness.
+Of course, eliminating legacy preferences by itself would not guarantee that admission officials would discontinue favoritism of every other kind for the very wealthy.
+The top 1 percent of gift givers contribute 70 percent of alumni contributions, and the children of those individuals might continue to receive a nod based on wealth rather than legacy status.
+But, eliminating legacy preferences and limiting favoritism to extremely large donors (whether or not they were alumni) would be an important step in the direction of fairness.
 Preferences based on raw wealth would be viewed by many as sordid, not something that universities would openly boast about as furthering a commitment to "tradition" and "family ties," values universities currently appeal to when defending legacy preferences.
-And the change would drastically decrease the number of casualties among qualified applicants that have the misfortunate of being born to non-alumni parents compared to today's system, in which between 10 percent and 25 percent of slots go to alumni children.
+And the change would drastically decrease the number of casualties among qualified applicants who have the misfortunate of being born to non-alumni parents, compared to today's system in which between 10 percent and 25 percent of slots go to alumni children.
 (And, as we shall see below, under a more transparent system of donations in exchange for preferential treatment, the tax deductibility of such donations would come into serious question.)

-How do legacy preferences affect disadvantaged student populations?
-John Brittain, of the University of the District of Columbia Law School and former chief counsel at the Lawyers' Committee for Civil Rights, and attorney Eric Bloom examine the impact of legacy preferences on students of color and the potential impact of curtailing preferences for alumni children on affirmative action policies.
+In Chapter 6, John Brittain of the University of the District of Columbia Law School and former chief counsel at the Lawyers' Committee for Civil Rights and attorney Eric Bloom examine the impact of legacy preferences on students of color and the potential impact of curtailing preferences for alumni children on affirmative action policies.

 Legacy preferences are an overt form of direct discrimination against "wrong ancestor" students whose parents did not attend the college to which students are applying.
-But Brittain and Bloom find that preferring alumni children also has a disparate negative impact on students of color, essentially perpetuating discrimination and inequalities from the past.
+But preferring alumni children also has a disparate negative impact on students of color, essentially perpetuating discrimination and inequalities from the past.

-Brittain and Bloom observe that underrepresented minorities make up 12.5 percent of the applicant pool at selective colleges and universities, but only 6.7 percent of the legacy applicant pool.54 At Texas A&M, 321 of the legacy admits in 2002 were white, while only 3 were black, and 25 Hispanic.55 At Harvard, only 7.6 percent of legacy admits in 2002 were under-represented minorities, compared with 17.8 percent of all students.
-Likewise, at the University of Virginia, 91 percent of early decision legacy admits in 2002 were white,
+As Brittain and Bloom point out, underrepresented minorities make up 12.5 percent of the applicant pool at selective colleges and universities, but only 6.7 percent of the legacy applicant pool.
+At Texas A&M, 321 of the legacy admits in 2002 were white, while only 3 were black, and 25 Hispanic.
+At Harvard, only 7.6 percent of legacy admits in 2002 were under-represented minorities, compared with 17.8 percent of all students.
+Likewise, at the University of Virginia, 91 percent of early decision legacy admits in 2002 were white, 1.6 percent black, and 0.5 percent Hispanic.